emm218/scritches/README.md

 repeated.
 The logic used here works fine in the normal case of listening to a song all the way through before restarting but breaks slightly in the case of restarting a song over and over.
 I don't know why you'd do that though.

+## Features Todo

+- get scrobbling from internet radio working (ID doesn't change on song change)
+    - probably not practical, lots of internet stations don't emit their metadata properly so I can't even test
+- password protected MPD and MPD over unix socket
+- use MPD client to client to enable loving tracks